Triggers/Workflow Initiation

 The initiation step of a workflow is defined as a trigger.
 The current architecture allows workflow designers to configure initiation of a workflow in 2 ways:

-- Manually or through conversation via Autonomous Agents
+- Manually or through conversation via AI Colleagues.

 - Initiating it via API